jacksonrodri/vote_abroad/content/rls/wi.md

 * Registration: postal mail
 * Ballot Request: email, fax, or postal mail
-* Ballot Return: postal mail
+* Ballot Return: postal mail~

+~Ballot Return: Overseas voters must have their ballots signed by a witness who is at least 18 years old, but the witness does not have to be a US citizen